Importing Quiz Questions in Canvas using a Spreadsheet

 2. Make sure to save the file as a CSV file type.
 It is helpful to name the file with a unique title.

-3. Convert the CSV file into a QTI file, you can use this converter tool: https://canconvert.k-state.edu/qti/.
+3. Convert the CSV file into a QTI file.
+You can use this converter tool: https://canconvert.k-state.edu/qti/.

 4. In your Canvas course site, click on the Settings menu option.
 And then choose Import Course Content in the right-hand menu.